Energy in Common

 Energy in Common (EIC) was a not-for-profit organization issuing microloans specifically and only for renewable energy technologies.
 It operated between 2009 and 2013 when it suspended its lending activity due to a lack of funds.

 What made EIC particularly unique in the microfinance non-profit sector was that they created a model to measure the greenhouse gas emission reductions that were created by their loans.
 The EIC model helped provide funding to developing world entrepreneurs for energy solutions and also helped to channel additional funding into mitigating climate change.

 History

 Foundation

 EIC was founded by Hugh Whalan and Scott Tudman in 2009 (website launch 2010).
-It has the very ambitious goal of delivering renewable energy to 15 million people in the next five years, while fighting poverty by empowering developing world entrepreneurs through microloans.
+It has the goal of delivering renewable energy to 15 million people in the next five years, while fighting poverty by empowering developing world entrepreneurs through microloans.

 EIC operated very similarly to Kiva.
 In the case of Kiva, lenders provide funds with zero return expected to developing world entrepreneurs to invest in their businesses (typical loans are for things like seeds for farming).
-EIC did this as well, but specifically focuses on purchasing renewable energy systems like solar photovoltaic panels.
+EIC did this as well, but specifically focused on purchasing renewable energy systems like solar photovoltaic panels.